emilyjspencer/The_Book_Lounge/README.md

 ```

-Database creation.
+### Database creation.

-The Book Lounge uses PostgreSQL, so if you don't have it installed on your computer, please do the following:
+The Book Lounge uses **PostgreSQL**, so if you don't have it installed on your computer, please do the following:

 Install postgres: